Soap2G/atlas-opendata-infrastructure/slides.md

 :: title ::

-# Migration from DIRAC

 - Business continuity for DIRAC communities is our top priority:
-    - DIRAC and DiracX share the databases
+    - DIRAC and DiracX share the databases (MySQL and OpenSearch)
     - the legacy adaptor will move traffic from DIRAC to DiracX services
-    - at the moment, it is not possible to run DiracX standalone
     - DIRAC v9 and DiracX will need to live together for some time